corinnajentzsch/corinnajentzsch.github.io/research.md

 ### Publications

 _Peer-reviewed_
-(Forthcoming).
+2015
 Co-editor, Special Issue on “Militias in Civil Wars” in _Journal of Conflict Resolution_ (together with Stathis N. Kalyvas and Livia I. Schubiger).

+2015
-(Forthcoming).
-“Militias in Civil Wars: Concepts, Empirical Trends, and Theoretical Implications,” _Journal of Conflict Resolution_ (together with Stathis N. Kalyvas and Livia I. Schubiger)
+[“Militias in Civil Wars.”](http://jcr.sagepub.com/content/early/2015/04/06/0022002715576753.abstract) _Journal of Conflict Resolution_ (together with Stathis N. Kalyvas and Livia I. Schubiger)

 2014
 [“Opportunities and Challenges to the Financing of African Union Peace Operations.”](http://www.jstor.org/stable/10.2979/africonfpeacrevi.4.2.86 "Financing of African Union Peace Operations") _African Conflict and Peacebuilding Review_ 4(2): 86-107.